Steven Hufnagel, Executive Director

 Sara Cawthon, Twin Villages Foodbank Farm Manager

-Cawthon has a wide range of agricultural experiences in New England and the Midwest.
+Sara has a wide range of agricultural experiences in New England and the Midwest.
 Together with her partner, she has operated a CSA farm, founded and worked for a growers’ cooperative supporting disadvantaged farmers, helped start a beginner farm incubator, and has worked with several educational food and farm programs.

-Cawthon holds a Master of Science degree from Antioch University in Environmental Studies with a focus on agriculture and has most recently served as the Bowdoin College Organic Garden Manager.
+Sara holds a Master of Science degree from Antioch University in Environmental Studies with a focus on agriculture and has most recently served as the Bowdoin College Organic Garden Manager.